ultradekadent/neptune.ai_assignment/README.txt

 -------------------------------
 The technical basis for the test automation part is Playwright and Pytest (Python).

-The main use cases are covered by five tests:
+The solution is comprised of five test cases:
 	- test_attr_values_match_expected_data.py
 	- test_download_csv.py
 	- test_download_png.py
 	- test_navigate_tree.py
 	- test_search_attribute.py

-There is also a 'conftest.py' file containing shared fixtures, as well as a Page Object Model called 'single_run.py'.
+A 'conftest.py' file containing shared fixtures, and a Page Object Model called 'single_run.py' are also included.

 The 'attributes.json' from the 'test_files' folder is needed for 'test_attr_values_match_expected_data.py' to succeed.